HOA fees are charges assessed by a community’s homeowner association to maintain common areas and to pay for amenities.

-Your homeowner association (HOA) is responsible for maintaining the community spaces in your complex or subdivision while also setting rules to help the entire community to keep property values up and maintain safety.
-To do this, most HOAs charge homeowners monthly fees to cover each homeowner’s portion of the common property expenses.
+Your homeowner association (HOA) is responsible for maintaining the community spaces in your complex or subdivision while also setting rules to help the entire community maintain property values and keep people safe.
+To do this, most HOAs charge homeowners monthly fees that cover each homeowner’s portion of the common property expenses.

 HOAs are most commonly found where homeowners share walls or have common areas, such as condominiums and townhouse communities.
-However, neighborhoods of detached single family homes may also have homeowner associations.
+However, neighborhoods of detached single family homes can also have homeowner associations.

 HOA fees are mainly for maintenance, but that can mean many different costs depending on your HOA’s rules and regulations.
 There might also be some other expenses that your HOA needs to cover.
 In general, however, you can expect your HOA fees to go toward:

 Maintenance.
 Everyone uses common areas, so everyone shares in the upkeep of the property.
 That may include paying for landscapers to take care of the shared lawns, trees, and shrubs or a roofer when the roof needs repairs.

 Improvements HOA fees often go toward upgrades to the community, such as installing a new playground in the community’s park or adding new security cameras.

 Ongoing expenses.
 When you live in an HOA-governed area, your fees may also pay for things like insurance, property taxes, and city services such as trash removal.